stolostron/search-aggregator/README.md

     ```
     docker run -p 6379:6379 -it --rm redislabs/redisgraph
     ```
-2. Install dependencies
+2. Install dependencies (temp, will move to make)
     ```
     go get
     ```
-3. Build and run
+3. Build and run (temp, will move to make)
     ```
     go build && ./search-aggregator
     ```